 EPISODE 4 – Legacy & Lineage: Sammay Dizon

 DESCRIPTION: “I can be an artist and abundant.”
 Watch San Francisco local artist SAMMAY talk about her healing and artistic journey, all the way from Carson, California to URBAN x INDIGENOUS.

 EPISODE 5 – Legacy & Lineage: Genny Lim

 DESCRIPTION: “When you have that power, that ability other people don’t have, it’s how you use your authority and your power that counts.
 It’s not that you have it.
 It’s what you do with it.”
 From broadcast journalism to creative writing, Genny discusses the power of poetry and art to speak truth and transform systems.

 About the filmmakers: ASIAN PACIFIC ISLANDER CULTURAL CENTER’s (APICC) mission is to support and present multidisciplinary art reflective of the unique experiences of Asians and Pacific Islanders living in the United States.
 APICC was founded in 1996 by representatives of five nonprofit arts groups: Asian American Dance Performances, First Voice, Asian Improv aRts, the Asian American Theater Company, and Kearny Street Workshop.
 Since 1998, the center has promoted the artistic and organizational growth of San Francisco’s API arts community by organizing and presenting the annual United States of Asian America Festival (now in its 24th year) as well as commissioning contemporary art for and by the Asian American and Pacific Islander community.

 Diana Chen, Video Assistant & Editor

-THIS FILM IS AVAILABLE ON CAAMFEST ON-DEMAND.
+THIS FILM IS AVAILABLE ON CAAMFEST ON-DEMAND AND INCLUDES Q&A.